 "I love having this as a record for my daughters," Jones says.
 "They may have heard a little bit about (some of the stories), but they never had fleshed-out versions from my own mind."

-that the station was being resurrected in a new medium was greeted with
+The passion for WXXP never has ebbed among a constituency of listeners who were just coming of age during the mid-1980s.
+So, news that the station was being resurrected in a new medium was greeted with enthusiasm.

 About the writer

 Many thanks to the Readers of the Pittsburgh Music History website site.
 Since the launch of the site in the Spring of 2011 there have been 6,261 unique visitors who have read over 19,000 pages.
 Sixty percentage of the visitors are finding the site through Google searches.
 Twenty percent are visiting from the Pittsburgh Music History Facebook page, TheDeadRockstarsclub.com and links from the Beaver County Times online and the Post Gazette.
 Our thanks to Scott Tady and Scott Mervis for their support.
 During the past few months over 1,000 people have visited monthly and have read an average of 2,000 pages per month.
 Thanks for you interest in the many great musicians from the Pittsburgh area and for helping to remember them.
 Please tell your friends about this site and visit us on Facebook

 Scott Tady | Posted: Sunday, May 15, 2011 12:15 am